RyanWu2233/Panorama/Losses.md

 The above definition is also called saturation loss.
 JS divergence exhibits two problem:
 (1) It is constant when Pg and Pd is non-overlapped
 (2) It is constant when Pg and Pd is fully overlapped
-The first problem introduces 'gradient vanish' at beginning of training and makes GAN hard to convergence.
-The second roblem also introduces 'gradient vanish' at end of training and stops model training.
+The first problem is 'gradient vanish' at beginning of training and makes GAN hard to convergence.
+The second problem is 'gradient vanish' at end of training stage and stops model training.
 To solve the problems, the author proposed Non-saturation GAN which uses log D(G(z)) to replace log(1 - D(G(z))).
 It does great help to make the convergence easier.
 However, it introduces another problem called 'mode collapse'.

 TensorFlow code V2.1:
 ``` TensorFlow